-After dating one dud after another, you finally find someone who seems to have it all – thoughtful, witty, responsible – and good-looking to boot.
+After dating one dud after another, you finally find someone who seems to have it all—thoughtful, witty, responsible, and good-looking to boot.
 Then they drop a bomb: “I used to be a drug addict.”
-They may as well have said, “I’m married.”
+To some people, they may as well have said, “I’m married.”
 But does one partner being in recovery automatically spell doom for a relationship?

 Healthy Recovery, Healthy Relationships

 Most recovering addicts aren’t strangers to therapy and, as a result, have spent a lot of time working on themselves and their relationships.
-They have learned critical relationship skills, including how to identify, process and communicate their emotions and to set personal boundaries while respecting the lines drawn by others.
+They have often learned critical relationship skills, including how to identify, process, and communicate their emotions, as well as how to set personal boundaries while respecting the lines drawn by others.
 Recovering addicts don’t expect perfection in their partners, having learned firsthand that it doesn’t exist.
-And they have committed – in recovery and in life – to honesty and integrity and making decisions in accordance with their values.
+And they have committed—in recovery and in life—to honesty, integrity, and to making decisions in accordance with their values.

 Sometimes Love Just Ain’t Enough

 Just as important as assessing the recovering addict’s status is understanding your own.
 What are your beliefs about addiction?
-Does addiction strike a nerve with you, perhaps because there’s an addict in your family?
-Although research has refuted outdated assumptions about addiction, surveys have shown that people judge addicts (even recovering ones) more harshly than people struggling with obesity, depression and even schizophrenia.
+Does addiction strike a nerve with you—perhaps because there's a history of addiction in your family?
+Although research has refuted outdated assumptions about addiction, surveys have shown that people judge addicts (even recovering ones) more harshly than people struggling with obesity, depression, and even schizophrenia.
 If you believe addiction is a sign of weakness or a character flaw, dating a recovering addict probably isn’t for you.

-Sometimes if your alarm bells are ringing, there is good reason.
+Sometimes, if your alarm bells are ringing, there is a good reason.
 When you bring a recovering addict into your inner circle, their choices and lifestyle can have significant bearing not only on their health and well-being but also your own.
-As a chronic brain disease, the threat of relapse is ever-present – an estimated 40 to 60 percent of addicts relapse – and watching someone you love spiral out of control can be one of the most horrific experiences of your life.
-Of course, not all addicts relapse and those that do are often able to get back on track before too much damage is done, but the threat is there nevertheless.
+As a chronic brain disease, the threat of relapse is ever-present—an estimated 40 to 60 percent of addicts relapse—and watching someone you love spiral out of control can be one of the most horrific experiences of your life.
+Of course, not all addicts relapse, and those that do are often able to get back on track before too much damage is done—but the threat is there nevertheless.

 You also need to assess how much baggage you can handle.
-Addicts tend to do crazy things.
-They may have accrued debts, a criminal record or legal problems, or irrevocably damaged key relationships in their lives that make your interactions with their family and friends tenuous.
-You may hear wild stories of drug-fueled sexscapades or run into slippery characters from their past.
+Addicts tend to do some crazy things.
+They may have accrued debts, a criminal record, or legal problems, or irrevocably damaged key relationships in their lives that make your interactions with their family and friends tenuous.
+You may hear wild stories of drug-fueled sexcapades or run into slippery characters from their past.
 All of these can be difficult to understand, so you have to honestly evaluate and communicate your tolerance level.